Princess Louise Augusta of Denmark: Later life

 Over the years conflict developed between her husband and her brother, especially over the relationship of the double-duchies of Schleswig-Holstein and his small appanage around Sonderborg on one hand and the Danish monarchy on the other.
 She remained loyal to the Danish Royal House or rather, to her brother, throughout the differences, and acted as his agent with her spouse.
 In 1810 she worked actively to stop the Duke's attempts to be chosen as successor to the Swedish throne, which were linked with the duke's younger brother Charles August of Augustenburg becoming chosen by Swedes and then dying, after which Jean-Baptiste Bernadotte, Marshal of France and Prince of Ponte Corvo, was elected.

 Their relationship eventually fell apart, and Frederik Christian tried to legally limit her influence over their children's future.
 He died on 14 June 1814, and Louise Augusta took control of the Augustenborg estates and the children's upbringing.
 The estate was turned over to the eldest son, Christian August, on his return from an extended foreign tour in 1820.
 From then on she resided in the Augustenborg Castle, where she established an eccentric court.
 In 1832 in order to give her youngest son, Frederik Emil August, better income possibilities she purchased the estate Nør and Grønwald in Dänischwold near Ekernførde Fjord in South Schleswig.
 She had a close and warm relationship with her daughter and her son-in-law, but her relationship to her sons was tense.

 She died at Augustenborg in 1843, when her brother's reign in Denmark had already ended and Christian VIII, her son-in-law, ascended - she thus died as the mother of the then Queen of Denmark.

 Louise Augusta in culture and legacy

 Two portraits of her were painted by Danish artist Jens Juel.
 The first from 1784 is in Royal Collection, London, and the second from 1787 is in the Frederiksborg Palace Museum.
 Another portrait of her by Anton Graff is in Sønderborg Castle.

 Danish author Maria Helleberg has written a best-selling historical novel based on the life of Louise Augusta called "Kærlighedsbarn" ("Love Child"), which inspired a special biographical exhibition on the life of the princess at Rosenborg Castle.

+She is a minor character in The Lost Queen by Norah Lofts, a historical novel about the life of her mother, Caroline Matilda of Great Britain.

 Fort Augustaborg in Ghana was named after her.

+Fort Louise Augusta a battery near Christiansted, St. Croix, United States Virgin Islands is named for her.